act-rules/act-rules.github.io/descriptive-link-5effbb.md

 ---
 id: 5effbb
-name: Link text is descriptive
+name: Link in context is descriptive
 rule_type: atomic

 description: |
- This rule checks that all links describe their purpose
+ This rule checks that all links in their context describe their purpose

 accessibility_requirements:
   wcag20:2.4.4: # Link Purpose (In Context)